 Got Waitlisted?
 How to Write a Letter of Continued Interest

-Many selective colleges waitlist students.
-According to the National Association for College Admission Counseling (NACAC), around 10% of applicants at those schools were waitlisted in 2018.
-But what can you do while you’re still waiting for an admission decision?
+The majority of selective colleges waitlist students.
+According to the National Association for College Admission Counseling (NACAC), 43% of institutions reported using a waitlist during the Fall 2018 admissions cycle, with more than 80% of selective institutions maintaining a waitlist.
+But what can you do while waiting for an admissions decision?

 What Is a Letter of Continued Interest?

-Each school has a different procedure when it comes to waitlisted applicants.
-Many allow or encourage students to write a letter updating the admissions office about their interest.
+Each school has a different procedure for waitlisted applicants.
+Many allow or encourage students to write a letter updating the admissions office about their interest in attending the school.
 If the school welcomes these letters, use your letter as an opportunity to make your application stand out.

 A letter of continued interest serves two purposes: